EFForg/https-everywhere/CONTRIBUTING.md

 You can also find more information on about HTTPS Everywhere on our [FAQ](https://www.eff.org/https-everywhere/faq) page.

-Also, please remember that this Project is Governed by [EFF's Public Projects Code of Conduct](https://www.eff.org/pages/eppcode).
+Also, please remember that this project is governed by [EFF's Public Projects Code of Conduct](https://www.eff.org/pages/eppcode).

 Thanks again, and we look forward to your contributions!